Elshad98/breakout-game/README.md

 # Breakout

-Simple mobile game Breakout created using JavaScript and Phaser framework.
+Simple game Breakout written entirely in pure JavaScript and rendered on HTML5 <canvas>.
 The main purpose of this application is to learn Phaser.js.
 Check the demo: